feldera/feldera/docs/blog/2023-07-15-incremental.md

 have only $5 left.
 So the validity of a change cannot be evaluated in isolation, you have to know *what* is being changed.
 Only the application domain can decide that.

+For this case the structures *D* and *Δ* are identical: you can represent both the data and the changes as numbers (but you must include negative numbers if you want to represent all possible changes).  *Empty* data and *empty* changes are both the number zero.
+This is very convenient.
+We will show up in a future blog post that we can take advantage of this nice property even when we don't handle just numbers.

 ## Databases and changes